Mercury(II) chloride: Synthesis

 Heating a mixture of solid mercury(II) sulfate and sodium chloride also affords volatile HgCl2, which can be separated by sublimation.

 Properties

-Mercuric chloride exists not as a salt composed of discrete ions, but rather is composed of linear triatomic molecules, hence its tendency to sublime.
-In the crystal, each mercury atom is bonded to two chloride ligands with Hg—Cl distance of 2.38 Å; six more chlorides are more distant at 3.38 Å.
+Mercuric chloride is not a salt composed of discrete ions, but it is made of linear triatomic molecules, hence its tendency to sublime.
+In the crystal, each mercury atom is bonded to two chloride ligands with Hg–Cl distance of 2.38 Å; six other chlorides are more distant at 3.38 Å.